plex-le/am4/docs/quick_reference.md

 The cost is a *psuedo*random value sampled from a uniform distribution, $300-$3000, updated every 30 minutes.

-Fuel bonanzas with <$100 may occur, though it is extremely rare.
+Fuel bonanzas with <$100 may occur when Dev is having fun.

 ### CO2

 The cost is a *psuedo*random value sampled from a uniform distribution, $100-$200, updated every 30 minutes.

-CO2 bonanzas with $10 may occur, though it is extremely rare.
+CO2 bonanzas with $10 may occur when Dev is having fun.

 ### Cost index